|

-Learning a few basic japanese phrases for your first trip goes a long way, as with any foreign country, the locals appreciate you making an effort.
+Learning a few basic Japanese phrases for your first trip goes a long way.
+As with any foreign country, the locals appreciate you making an effort, and in my experience they’re patient with anyone who’s clearly trying.

-On my first trip to Japan I remember worrying about the language barrier, both written, with the completely different alphabet, and spoken.
-I quickly found you dont need to learn japanese in depth to survive.
+On my first trip to Japan I worried about the language barrier, both the written side, with a completely different alphabet, and the spoken side.
+I quickly found you don’t need to learn Japanese in any depth to get by.
+Honestly, it’s easier and less stressful than most first-timers fear.

 The top 10 basic Japanese travel phrases for first time visitors